fjcamlab/exonet_MS/README.md

 ## Data analysis

-Acquired data were aligned using MSGF+ software, as described in [msgfplus_alignment.sh](Scripts/msgfplus_alignment.sh) script.
+Acquired data were aligned using MSGF+ software against human reference proteome (UP000005640_9606.fasta) obtained from [EMBL-EBI repository](https://www.ebi.ac.uk/reference_proteomes/), as described in [msgfplus_alignment.sh](Scripts/msgfplus_alignment.sh) script.
 QC check, filtering, and final sets were obtained as described at [data_analysis.R](Scripts/data_analysis.R).
 Here two main sets were generated derived from same alignment strategy:

 - Co-ocurrency matrix, indicating which proteins have been indepedently detected in each sample.